 The train station opened its doors to the public in 1907.
 Since that time, it has grown to become Amtrak’s second-busiest train terminal.
 Each year, almost five million passengers arrive to or depart from Union Station.
 Overall, the ninth-busiest train station in terms of riders.
 Union Station is also a popular shopping and entertainment destination, thanks to recent renovations.
 An additional 35 million people visit the building annually to take advantage of those options.
 As busy as Union Station is now, it was an even more important transportation hub in the past.
 During World War II, the terminal saw up to 200,000 passengers walk through its doors daily.

-As interesting as Union Station’s history is, it is the edifice’s architecture that makes it an ideal location for your engagement photos.
+As interesting as the building’s history is, though it is its architecture that makes it an ideal location for stunning Union Station engagement photos.
 Its architect, Daniel Burnham, designed it with classical motifs intended to impress and inspire awe.
 As noted above, it was designed and constructed at the dawning of the 20th Century.
 That period of U.S. history was a time of great optimism and national self-confidence, and coincided with the country’s emergence on the global stage.
 The architecture of that era reflects those sentiments.

 The grandeur of Union Station’s appearance begins with its location.
 The building sits at the intersection of three “state” avenues and North Capitol Street.
 Not only is that prime Washington real estate, it also offers a gorgeous view of the US Capitol.